amjadmajid/Makefile/Makefile_basics/README.md

 ### How does make utilize the timestamp of files
-If make found a dependency with a newer timestamp than the target, it will remake that target and all the targets that are depending on it.
+If make found a dependency with a newer timestamp than the target, it will remake that target and all the targets that depend on it.
-For example, if the source file *module.c* is modified, make will remake the *module.o* and the target *all*  when the program is rebuilt.
+Considering, for example, the associated Makefile.
+If the source file *module.c* is modified, `make` will remake the *module.o* and the target *all*  when the program is rebuilt.
 However, make will not remake the *main.o* since it has a newer timestamp than the source file *main.c*.
 Furthermore, special targets are not files and such their related actions are always executed